chibiboba/JS-120/Exam Part 2/Prompts.md

 - In pseudo-classical inheritance, a constructor's prototype object (the object referenced by its `prototype` property) inherits from another constructor's prototype.
 That is, a sub-type inherits from a super-type.

 - Also known as **constructor inheritance**

+- Note: pseudo-classical inheritance is an attempt to *mimic* class-based inheritance (the 'pseduo' part), it makes sense to discuss it in the same terms that are used to explain class-based inheritance, and abstract away the lower-level detail.
+However, it's important to understand that *under-the-hood* it's still all prototypal delegation.

 - The **constructor/prototype** <u>object creation pattern</u> and **class** <u>object creation pattern</u> use pseudo-classical inheritance.